 Several years ago, a séance was planned in order to get in touch with the spirits of New Street Station, but was ultimately cancelled due to safety concerns.
 However, if you were to visit the station after dark, it is unlikely that you would need a ouija board in order to encounter a spirit.

 4. Aston Hall

-If you have researched haunted locations before, you are no doubt familiar with the old story of the wealthy, possessive father refusing to allow his daughter to marry the commoner with whom she has fallen in love.
+If you have researched history of ghosts before, you are no doubt familiar with the old story of the wealthy, possessive father refusing to allow his daughter to marry the commoner with whom she has fallen in love.
 Incensed by his daughter’s disrespect, the father locks her up until she agrees to marry the man she has chosen for her, or dies in captivity.
 It is a centuries old story and is one told in many haunted castles and houses around the United Kingdom.
 One such house is Aston Hall.